-“What the fuck do you mean, ‘things happen without cause?’ ” she raged.
+“The fuck do you mean, ‘things happen without cause?’ ” she raged.
 “How the fuck is that possible?”

 “Understand?
 Understand?”
-Holly slashed the air with a hand and fixed Estilian with a murderous glare.
-“According to what you’re saying, there’s nothing to understand!
+Holly fixed him with a murderous glare.
+“According to you, there’s nothing to understand!
 There’s no cause, no effect, there’s…there’s…there’s nothing whatsoever!
-How the hell am I supposed to conjure up something by focusing on nothing?”
-She tromped up to Estillian and grabbed him by the shoulders.
+How the hell do I conjure something by focusing on nothing?”
+She grabbed him by the shoulders.
 “Answer me, you FUCKING CRAWLER!”

-When he came to, she had crouched before him, forced a smile, and said the two of the shittiest words in all of existence:
+While Estilian was unconscious, she grudgingly reminded herself she needed him alive.
+When he came to, she crouched before him, forced a smile, and made herself utter the shittiest phrase in all of existence:

 “I’m sorry.”
-She extended her hand.
+She extended a hand.

 “Please—forgive me.”
 Her hand stayed out.

-Estilian reached out and grabbed her arm.
-“I…I apologize, my king.
-I should’ve explained the principles in a manner that—”
+He grasped her forearm.
+“I apologize, my king.
+I should’ve explained myself in a manner that—”

 “I am honored to be of service, my king.”
 He said it firmer this time, with real conviction.
-Holly relaxed.

 “Then leave us.”

-“Think nothing of it.”
-Holly forced a grin.
-“I am sorely in need of your expertise.
+“Think nothing of it.
+I am sorely in need of your expertise.
 Magicians are made, not born, eh?”

-Holly flapped a dismissive hand, simultaneously pleased and annoyed.
-Pleased that he’d caught his mistake and was ready to shit a brick, annoyed that he hadn’t caught it earlier when it had actually mattered.
-“It’s all right.
-I struck you out of turn.
+Holly flapped a dismissive hand, simultaneously pleased and annoyed—pleased he was ready to shit a brick, annoyed that he hadn’t corrected himself earlier.
+“I struck you out of turn.
 You’re the last person who needs to apologize.”

 “Thank you, my king.”
-His eyes once again shone with gratitude

-Holly raised an eyebrow.
+She raised an eyebrow.
 “And that would be?”